shdbwa/BrightStop/README.md

 # BrightStop
-A dumb non-interactive slider for the missing brightness control on desktop (Linux)
+A dumb non-interactive slider for the missing brightness control on Linux desktop \n Dependencies : zenity, xrandr, awk, bc
-Dependencies :
-zenity, xrandr, awk, bc